rsms/move/README.md

 - Less boiler-plate code needed.
 Move introduces a few carefully selected features like the "import" and "export" keywords, and @-shorthand for `this` access.

 - Move is a subset of JavaScript rather than a different language.
-This makes it possible to selectively language features you like and do things like using snippets of JavaScript code unmodified directly in Move code.
+This makes it possible to selectively use language features you like and e.g. using snippets of JavaScript code unmodified, directly in Move code.

 ## Installing and using Move